So here’s an example of an epidural hematoma.

 This also can be associated with relatively mild trauma.

 So patients can come in with subdural hematomas with no significant history of trauma or very minimal trivial trauma

-So you wanna have a high index of suspicion for this.
+so you wanna have a high index of suspicion for this.

 It’s also not uncommon that patients will present sub-acutely so they hit their head several days ago,

 their blood has been accumulating gradually and now they are becoming symptomatic so they make their way to the ED.

-We see subdurals much more often in elderly patients and patients who are anticoagulated.
+We see subdurals much more often in elderly patients and patients who are anticoagulated

-So this is not really a disease of young people the way that epidurals are
+so this is not really a disease of young people the way that epidurals are,

 and the symptoms tend to evolve more slowly overtime because the blood does accumulate more gradually.

-If they've got large hematomas, if they’ve got a lot of mass effect or if they have a lot of neurologic dysfunction.
+If they've got large hematomas, if they’ve got a lot of mass effect or of they have a lot of neurologic dysfunction,

-However, for small bleeds it might be appropriate to simply observe the patient if they're neurologically intact
+however, for small bleeds, it might be appropriate to simply observe the patient if they're neurologically intact